Rick Windham: Nebraska’s fall dove season is here

 - Consider using decoys.
 Doves are gregarious birds, so they look for other birds to join.
 Decoys can help you do this very effectively.

-- The make, model or gauge of your shotgun is not as important as being able to hit what you’re aiming at.
+- Shotguns: The make, model or gauge of your shotgun is not as important as being able to hit what you’re aiming at!
 Get in some practice as soon as you can.

 Probably the best quote I ever heard on dove hunting went like this, “Dove hunting is a lot like golf, it is very easy to screw it up!”
 A little pre-hunt planning and following a hunt plan can really help make your time in the field successful.